 Speak with Your Criminal Defense Law Firm Today

 Whether a jury trial, a stipulation of facts or bench trial is appropriate for your case, you and your attorney must discuss, as every case is unique.
-Tatum O’Brien of O’Keeffe O’Brien Lyson Foss works with her North Dakota and Minnesota criminal defense clients to develop a strategy to address the clients’ criminal charges in an effective and successful manner.
-Contact O’Keeffe O’Brien Lyson Foss today, or call 701-235-8000 or 877-235-8002.
+Tatum O’Brien of O’Keeffe O’Brien Lyson Attorneys works with her North Dakota and Minnesota criminal defense clients to develop a strategy to address the clients’ criminal charges in an effective and successful manner.
+Contact O’Keeffe O’Brien Lyson Attorneys today, or call 701-235-8000 or 877-235-8002.